 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognised in the period in which the estimate is revised and in any future periods affected.

-Information about significant estimates and underlying assumptions is included in the relevant notes i.
-Change in accounting estimates - Change in useful life assessment of bed licenses
+Information about significant estimates and underlying assumptions is included in the relevant notes.